trojanMcAfee/pyth-test/README.md

 - **expo**: An exponent to determine the actual decimal places
 - **publishTime**: When the price was published

-The script automatically converts these values to display a human-readable price in USD.
+The script automatically converts these values to display a human-readable price.

 ## Files